Herobone/Herobone/README.md

 4. 🗣 Commented on [#95](https://github.com/Herobone/Sober-Sailor/issues/95) in [Herobone/Sober-Sailor](https://github.com/Herobone/Sober-Sailor)
 5. 🎉 Merged PR [#96](https://github.com/Herobone/Sober-Sailor/pull/96) in [Herobone/Sober-Sailor](https://github.com/Herobone/Sober-Sailor)
 <!--END_SECTION:activity-->
+## Why GNU GPLv3?
+I license almost all of my work under the GNU General Public License v3 because it's a great open source license.
+It prevents the redistribution of the wor under a more closed license or even without source code.

+Yes, the license is somehow restricvtive, BUT I learn by looking ath other examples of open source code.
+And the worst thing would be if future generations of Developers could not learn from our code.
+So this license helps to preserve the openness of code and prevents proprietary redistribution.

 ## My GitHub stats
 ![Herobone's GitHub stats](https://github-readme-stats.vercel.app/api?username=Herobone&show_icons=true&theme=solarized-dark)
 ![](https://raw.githubusercontent.com/Herobone/Herobone/main/profile-summary-card-output/solarized_dark/0-profile-details.svg)